Label-Efficient Model Selection for Text Generation: Analysis

 Figure~\ref{corr_norm_wins} depicts the relation between the norm of difference vectors and estimation of the test winning model.
 As can be seen, the preference label of instances with higher difference norms is more likely to align with the test winning model.
 This is in line with the winner-bias shown in Fig.~\ref{fig_diff_distance}.

-A possible explanation for this observation is that larger semantic differences between the models' outputs are expected be associated with larger quality gaps; meanwhile, the chances that the weaker model will beat the stronger model's output by a large margin are low.
+A possible explanation for this observation is that larger semantic differences between the models' outputs are expected to be associated with larger quality gaps; meanwhile, the chances that the weaker model will beat the stronger model's output by a large margin are low.
 Thus, the lower the difference norm, the higher the probability of the preference label to be ``erroneous'', namely for the weaker model to be preferred by the oracle.

-Given the informativeness of high-norm output pairs, a simple approach would be to forgo clustering, and simply select the instances with the highest norm for annotation.
-However, this results in inferior performance (Appendix~\ref{app:norm}).
+Given that high-norm pairs are informative, a simple approach would be to forgo clustering, and simply select the instances with the highest norm for annotation.
+However, this results in inferior performance (App.~\ref{app:norm}), likely due to low diversity and representativeness of the selected subset.
 This is not surprising; selecting by norm alone can result in outliers, and may not be representative of the space of difference vectors.

-To sum, clustering difference vectors over-represents output pairs with a large norm (\S\ref{subsection_clusters_size_norm}).
-These, in turn, are more strongly associated with the overall winning model (\S\ref{subsection_winning_norms}).
-Thus, our analyses illustrate how \method{} is able to correctly determine the winning model using fewer annotations.
+To sum, clustering difference vectors over-represents output pairs with a large difference norm (\S\ref{subsection_clusters_size_norm}).
+These, in turn, are more strongly associated with the winner (\S\ref{subsection_winning_norms}).
+Thus, our analyses illustrate how \method{} is able to correctly determine the test winning model using fewer annotations.